cellux/mixtape/README.md

 ## Words reference

-Below is a categorized list of all available words from:
+Below is a categorized list of every available word, from:

 - Go built-ins (`RegisterWord`, `RegisterMethod`)
 - the standard library (`assets/prelude.tape`)

-Examples are small, runnable fragments.
+The reference is organized by the job a word performs rather than by where it is implemented.
+You can use it either as a lookup table or as a tour: begin with streams and oscillators, then move on to envelopes and effects when you want to shape a sound.
+Examples are small, runnable fragments; surround an audio-producing expression with `take` when you want a finite result.

 ### Conventions

 - `b` is a boolean `Num` (`0` false, non-zero true).
 - `S` means “streamable”: `Num`, `Vec` of samples, `Tape`, or `Stream`.
 - Many math and DSP ops accept either `Num` or `Streamable`.

+When a heading says “method,” you still write only the word itself.
+For example, `[1 2 3] len` dispatches to the `Vec` implementation of `len`; there is no `Vec.len` syntax in a patch.

 ---